 2026 Chicago St. Patricks Day Parade Registration

-3471 N Elston Ave
+3471 N Elston Ave, Chicago

 Chief O’Neill’s is the perfect Irish pub offering terrific food and classic Irish music.
 Shepherd’s pie, delicious meatloaf and fish and chips are served in an atmosphere that transports you to Ireland.
 Stop in for some great music and a delicious award-winning pint of Guinness.